niek95/Data_project/DESIGN.md

 The visualization will consist of three parts:
 * A map of New York.
 Each precinct will have a colour corresponding with the total amount of crimes committed for a given day, or hour.
-A slider can be used to pick a specific time to view the map, and a date selector to pick a specific date.
+A slider can be used to pick a specific day of the week and time to view the map, and possibly a date selector to pick a specific date.
 A dropdown menu might be added to select the type of crime (violation, misdemeanor or felony)
 * A timeline.
 When a precinct is clicked a line chart representing a 24h time period appears under the map.
 A line for each of the crime categories will show the amount of crimes committed in at each hour of the day.
 * A calendar view.
 Besides the timeline, a calendar view will appear below the map.
 Each day will have a colour corresponding with the amount of crimes committed that day
+* (Extra) A week view
+* (Extra) Pie chart with categories

 **Requirements**
 * Datamap of NYC precincts